dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1182: Birthplace influences identity and values development.
+### T1182: Birthplace shapes our values and beliefs.

 |Support|
 |---|